fazo96/ipfs-boards/README.md

 # IPFS Boards

-The easy to use Discussion Board platform that runs in modern web browsers but requires _no servers_ and _no external applications_ to work.
+The easy to use Social Platform that runs in modern web browsers but requires _no servers_ and _no external applications_ to work.

+This Application aims to allow users to:

+- __Share Data__ with the world, in a distributed and permanent way, whether it is documents, media, posts or files and folders
+- __Discover__ other user's content by visiting a link to their profiles, and then seeding the content they like the most
+- __Connect__ with other people, building communities and merging boards.

+All of these in a fully distributed way: servers help by seeding content, but they are not necessary for the application to work.

+The App is being developed to be versatile: it will run in web browsers, and it will bundle a viewer that will understand and display
+_any file or folder_ already hosted via IPFS, with a nice user interface and optionally social features on top.

 ![Board view screenshot](https://ipfs.pics/ipfs/QmezECALggzJLK89j4hhDVPwVv5gzmZMLbYi8zbjpXWvVH)

-This is how the Board view looks at the moment.
+This is how the Board view looks in the current prototype.
 You can see that markdown syntax is supported in all text bodies, and the administrator name `fazo96` and also the other allowed posters, in this case only one.
 Posts are shown in chronological order, but other sorting methods are planned.

 ![Post view screenshot](https://ipfs.pics/ipfs/QmZntzNLyRgTPfaNhc4B23AWKQxPcwmjjBv3WPMh78ieeQ)

 This is the Post view with reddit style comments.

-All functionality shown in the screenshot is already implemented and content is downloaded from IPFS.
+__Most mentioned functionality is already implemented and a lot more is coming :)__

 ## Why

-Image and discussion boards, forums and the like have many problems:
+Discussion boards, forums and other social platforms have many problems:

-- Centralized
+- __Centralized__
   - What if it gets shut down?
   - What if the servers are down?

-- Fragile
+- __Fragile__
   - What if there's a DoS attack?
   - What if there is a usage explosion and the servers can't handle it?
   - What if the datacenter is flooded and data is lost?

-- Limited
+- __Limited__
   - What if you want new functionality or restore old features?
   - What if you want to build custom clients or extensions to the service?
   - What if you want to use it in a Local Network with no Internet access and no servers?